wigging/swift-macos/docs/_articles/alerts.md

 # Alerts

+`NSAlert`, `runModal()`, `beginSheetModal()`

-Alerts in macOS applications are created with the `NSAlert` class as a modal window or as a sheet displayed within a window.
-Use the `runModal()` function to display a modal alert window or use the `beginSheetModal()` function to display an alert sheet inside a window.
+Alerts in macOS applications are created with the NSAlert class as a modal window or as a sheet displayed within a window.
+Use the runModal function to display a modal alert window or use the beginSheetModal function to display an alert sheet inside a window.

 ## Modal window alert